julienetie/wavefront/docs/events.md

 - Event Delegates
 - Direct Listeners

+### Rule of thumb
+If you are unsure how to approach event management in a project consider this order:
+1. Try Event Delegates first: Many common events will work using event-delegation in some cases you may need to enable or disable capturing in the event-listener's options.
+2. If event delegation does not work you can use subject-events which attach directly to elements

 ### Event Delegates

 Wavefront uses a technique called "event delegation," where a single event listener can intercept events across multiple child elements.